Honors & Awards

 Sutton redshirted and worked on the Nebraska scout team.

 Before Nebraska (Lincoln Southeast HS)

-Sutton was a defensive first-team Super-State pick by the Lincoln Journal Star and an All-Nebraska selection by the Omaha World-Herald.
+Sutton was a first-team Super-State pick on defense by the Lincoln Journal Star and an All-Nebraska selection by the Omaha World-Herald.
 During his junior season, Sutton racked up 75 tackles and earned honorable-mention all-city accolades from the Lincoln Journal Star, helping the Knights to the state quarterfinals.
 Sutton also visited Ohio and had an offer from South Dakota State.